elbriga/asterisk-charts/README.md

 # asterisk-charts
-Collects and display asterisk data
+Collects and displays asterisk data

+- Proccesses CDRs from a given day and calculates MIN/MAX simultaneous calls grouped by hour